 It was a good thing that we decided to move into town because Betsy volunteered to also take on much of her co-worker's more than full-time responsibilities during a family leave.
 We were glad Betsy was able to help out and she really enjoyed the opportunity to take on more responsibilities.
 However, our lives were kind of thrown into a tailspin with her unexpectedly working nearly 100% of the time.

-At the same time, I’ve been working on a bunch of farm projects to get it ready to support our new partnership with Lakewinds starting next year.
 We were lucky to have Josh and Lucas come live at our farm house and take care of day-to-day chores and such.
 Having them there has been a great help for me so I can focus on the myriad of projects I have always wanted to get done on the farm!
 They’ve also had some good ideas that we’ve incorporated into the operation.

 New feeders that we can move around in the pasture for our hogs...